Australia at risk

 Bleak future for farmers

 Recent droughts signals what lies ahead for Australian farmers if we don’t reduce our greenhouse gas emissions.
 Rural employment lost 80,000 jobs between 2001 and 2005.
 The 2002-3 drought was estimated to cost the economy around $6.6 billion.
 Though a 1 °C increase in global temperature may sound modest, it actually represents a huge change in the global climate system that would cause a 70 per cent increase in NSW drought.
 A 2 °C increase would reduce Australia’s livestock carrying capacity by 40 per cent.
+Crops like canola, wheat and barley would also be challenged.

 Threat to lives and property

 Sea-level rise and extreme events such as bushfires put Australians’ property – and lives – at risk in the future.
-Rising sea levels threaten to drown or put at risk billions of dollars worth of private and public property before the end of the century, according to University of Sydney researchers.
+Rising sea levels threaten to drown or put at risk billions of dollars-worth of private and public property before the end of the century, according to University of Sydney researchers.
 The famous surf beach at Narrabeen, NSW could be obliterated, at a cost of $245 million, according to UN research.
 Hotter, drier conditions will increase bushfire risk.
 The tragic Black Saturday Victorian bushfires are a powerful reminder of this threat.

 Threat to our health